noiseprotocol/noise_spec/noise.md

   * **`ck`**: A chaining key of `HASHLEN` bytes.
   * **`h`**: A hash output of `HASHLEN` bytes.

-A `SymmetricState` responds to the following methods:
+A `SymmetricState` responds to the following functions:

   * **`InitializeSymmetric(protocol_name)`**:  Takes an arbitrary-length
    `protocol_name` byte sequence (see [Section 8](#protocol-names)).
 Executes the following steps: